• Skip to primary navigation

 Healthy honey gluten-free teriyaki sauce in a small bowl with a honey dipper.

 This honey teriyaki sauce is an excellent twist on traditional teriyaki sauce for those who want a gluten-free option.
-It tastes just like Homemade Teriyaki Sauce (Glaze and Marinade) with a hint of honey, and is made with gluten-free substitutes for soy sauce.
+It tastes just like Homemade Teriyaki Glaze with a hint of honey, and is made with gluten-free substitutes for soy sauce.
 It's delicious as a marinade for baking and grilling protein and vegetables, or as a glaze for chicken, salmon, beef, and tofu teriyaki.

 This tasty sauce comes together in just 10 minutes with only 4 ingredients and is a great way to add flavor to your weeknight dinners.
 It's full of umami flavor and has a sticky texture.
 Try it the next time you make a protein, vegetable, stir fry, Spam musubi, or Teriyaki Tofu and Eggplant.